harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 By default, the [Build and Push to ECR step](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-ecr-step-settings) downloads base images from the public container registry.
 You can use the [Base Image Connector](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-ecr-step-settings#base-image-connector) setting to specify an authenticated connector to use.
 This can prevent rate limiting issues.

-### How can I configure the Build and Push to EC" step to pull base images from a different container registry or my internal container registry?
+### How can I configure the Build and Push to ECR step to pull base images from a different container registry or my internal container registry?

 Create a Docker connector for your desired container registry and use it in the [Base Image Connector](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-ecr-step-settings#base-image-connector) setting.

+### Build and Push to ECR step fails with error building image, failed to execute command, exec format error

+* Error: `Error building image: error building stage: failed to execute command: starting command: ...: exec format error`
+* Cause: This error can occur if you're running an ARM node pool instead of AMD.
+* Solution: Change your node pool to AMD and retry the build.

 ### Where does the Build and Push step expect the Dockerfile to be?